zielu92/smogsensor/README.md

 <br><b>Controllers</b>
 I create new controller as Generic HTTP<br>
 <img src="https://raw.githubusercontent.com/zielu92/smogsensor/master/pictures/screen2.png">
-Controller Hostname: - address of your page with script<br>
+Controller Hostname: - Address of your page with script.<br>
-Controller Publish: - API with data.<br>
+Controller Publish: - URL with data.<br>
 You can set there your password, same like in config in the script<br>

 index.php?s=update&name=%sysname%&task=%tskname%&valuename=%valname%&value=%value%&pass=<i>YOUR PASSWORD FROM CONFIG</i><br>